Skip to content

 Vegas

 Needing money to continue his research and acquire more of his formula what does a man with x-ray vision do?
 Drives to Las Vegas, of course, and use his vision to cheat, first at slot machines and then at blackjack.
-However, his arrogance has been growing along with his vision, and the casino nearly has him arrested until he causes a distraction by throwing money into the air, during which he and the female doctor escape.
+However, his arrogance has been growing along with his vision.
+And the casino nearly has him arrested until he causes a distraction by throwing money into the air.
+During which he and the female doctor escape.

-Toward the end, Dr. Xavier is driving recklessly away without his glasses, and contact lenses making his eyes look appropriately bizarre but he crashes his car, crawls out, and runs across a revival meeting in the desert.
+Toward the end, Dr. Xavier is driving recklessly away without his glasses, and contact lenses making his eyes look appropriately bizarre.
+But he crashes his car, crawls out, and runs across a revival meeting in the desert.
 The preacher mistakes him for a drunkard, and:

 Preacher: Are you a sinner?
 Do you wish to be saved?